postalsys/emailengine/README.md

 First thing to do is to check what is actually going on.
 EmailEngine provides a few tools for that:

 1. Check Bull queues in Redis.
-You can use the built in [Arena UI](#bull-arena-settings) to view the state of the queues (Arena is not enabled by default).
-Open [http://127.0.0.1:3001/](http://127.0.0.1:3001/) in your browser to see the queues.
+You can use the built in Bull Arena UI to view the state of the queues.
+Open [http://127.0.0.1:3000/admin/arena](http://127.0.0.1:3000/admin/arena) in your browser to see the queues.
 2. Scan the used keyspace.
 EmailEngine provides a tool that groups keys by type.
 Run it like this (use the same config for DB as you are using for the main app):

 ```